How to Get Mold Out of Carpet

 • Structural issues

-Whatever the cause, it’s critical to resolve moldy carpet issues promptly.
+Whatever the cause and contributing factors, it’s critical to resolve moldy carpet issues promptly.

 Signs of Mold in and Under Carpet

-Recognizing the signs of mold in or under carpeting is crucial in order to address the issue promptly and prevent further damage or health hazards.
-“Sometimes there may or may not be a musty odor associated with the carpet,” Carlson explains, saying that the odor “is more likely when the carpet is still damp, or in a location with higher equilibrium relative humidity.”
+Recognizing the signs of mold in or under carpeting is crucial so you can address the issue promptly and prevent further damage or health hazards.
+“Sometimes there may or may not be a musty odor associated with the carpet,” explains Neil Carlson, an industrial hygienist at the Health, Safety, and Risk Management department at the University of Minnesota.
+The odor “is more likely when the carpet is still damp, or in a location with higher equilibrium relative humidity.”

 Project Overview